ngcrawford/My-Recipes/Chicken Tinga Tacos.md

+# Chicken Tinga Tacos

-Recipe is based notes from Reub.
-Tinga is modified from [this][2] Food Wishes Video.
+Recipe is based notes from Reub K. Tinga is modified from [this][2] Food Wishes Video.

 ## Chicken Tinga